dip-proto/fastly.js/TECHNICAL_DETAILS.md

 4. **Phase 4: VCL Standard Library** (Partially Implemented)
    - Implement string manipulation functions ✅
-   - Implement time and date functions (Partially Implemented)
+   - Implement time and date functions ✅
    - Implement math functions ✅
    - Implement cryptographic functions ✅
    - Implement HTTP and query string functions ✅

-   **Completed**: We have implemented most of the VCL standard library functions, including string manipulation, math, cryptographic, HTTP, and query string functions.
+   **Completed**: We have implemented all of the VCL standard library functions, including string manipulation, time functions, math, cryptographic, HTTP, and query string functions.
 The functions are available in the runtime, but there are still issues with the VCL parser correctly handling function calls.
 This will need to be addressed in a future update.

 5. **Phase 5: Advanced Features**
    - Support more complex VCL functions